aws-quickstart/cdk-eks-blueprints/docs/overview.md

 # Overview

-Welcome to the `Amazon EKS SSP Quickstart` repository.
+Welcome to the `Amazon EKS SSP Quickstart` documentation site.

-This repository contains the source code for the `amazon-eks-ssp` NPM module. `amazon-eks-ssp` is a framework and methodology that makes it easy for customers build Shared Services Platform (SSP) on top of [Amazon EKS](https://aws.amazon.com/eks/).
+`Amazon EKS SSP Quickstart` provides a framework and methodology that makes it easy for customers build Shared Services Platform (SSP) on top of [Amazon EKS](https://aws.amazon.com/eks/).

 ## What is an SSP?